 In countries where TB care-seeking in the private sector is high, integration of DATs into routine TB case management will require extensive public-private collaboration.

 - The roadmap for DAT adoption at the country level is clearest in contexts where the public sector is dominant.
 The effort required to engage and incentive adoption in private sector, which in LMICs can encompass a dizzying variety of independent care providers, will likely be substantial.

 - Ongoing implementation pilots, such as in the ASCENT project, will illuminate the roadmap and barriers to widespread adoption.
 Many high-burden countries where private sector utilization is high (particularly in South-East Asia) have already begun to adopt DAT at a limited scale in the private sector.

 DATs that require less information and communication technology access for use (for example a feature phone instead of smart phone) are better suited for widespread use in the global DAT for TB market.

 - Middle-or-low-income markets with the highest need for DATs for TB treatment tend to have considerably more feature phone users than smart phone users.
 Additionally, access to 3G+ cellular networks tend to be low in rural areas.

 - There is still a market for smart phone based DATs in high-income countries and urban areas in middle-or-low-income markets, to meet user preferences.
 Ultimately, countries will likely adopt multiple types of DAT products within an interoperable environment, creating market opportunities for a diversity of DAT manufacturers.

 - In most country markets, the cost to use SMS is relatively affordable.
-This suggests that usage costs is unlikely to be a major barrier to adoption of SMS-based DAT in most contexts.
+This suggests that usage costs is unlikely to be a major barrier to adoption of SMS-based DATs in most contexts.